-The school lunch program started in 2008 after teachers and guardians identified hunger as the primary problem affecting students’ attendance and academic performance.
-Children who are hungry can’t focus on learning.
+Working in an area of Kenya where ⅓ of all deaths of children under 5 are caused by undernutrition, our school lunch program began after teachers and guardians identified hunger as the primary problem affecting students’ attendance and academic performance.
+Children who are hungry simply can’t focus on learning.

-Each school day, thousands of children in Umoja primary schools receive a free lunch of maize and beans.
-Preventing hunger for our students mitigates the principle barrier to focus on their studies, and provides nutritional stability.
+Each school day, 4,371 orphaned or vulnerable children in 20 government-run primary schools receive a free lunch of maize and beans.
+Weekend and evening food is provided to 150 households in which children live alone without any adult present.
+The Umoja Partnership mitigates the principal barrier to education for vulnerable students by providing nutritional stability.
+Nutrition is especially important for our students because many of our families have limited access to proper healthcare.
 For some children, the lunch served by our nutrition program is the only meal they will receive all day.

 - Increased attendance